Volodymyr156/AdvHomeworks/README.md

 # Python Homeworks
-## Hi there!
+Hi there!

-This is a repository I made to show my teacher homeworks.
+This is a repository I made to store homeworks that a teacher from IT Career Hub wanted to see.
 Hope that you will find it interesting or even handy.